Dagster vs Sifflet

 - What is this tool?

-- Sifflet is a platform for automated data validation and observability.
+- Sifflet is a data observability platform that automates data validation, anomaly detection, and lineage tracking.

 - How much does it cost?